AI Driven Code Reviews - Optimisation

 I plan to add metrics around token usage.
 Claude, for instance, makes it easy to track token usage per-conversation.

 Earlier posts on this topic can be found here.
-The charts were generated using the here
+The charts were generated using the github project visualiser

 comments powered by Disqus